martis42/depend_on_what_you_use/README.md

 ## Known limitations

 - If includes are added through a macro, this is invisible to DWYU.
-- Defines are ignored.
+- Defines are OK except few corner cases, e.g., if they are from the dependencies([example](test/aspect/complex_defines)).
-  No matter if they are defined directly inside the header under inspection, headers from the dependencies or injected through the `defines = [...]` attribute of the `cc_` rules.
 - Include statements utilizing `..` are not recognized if they are used on virtual or system include paths.

 ## Applying automatic fixes